Padnew/AISnakeGame/README.md

 # AISnakeGame

-# Firstly
+# The project
-This is not my original work, I created this by following a tutorial by Patrick Loeber. https://github.com/patrickloeber
+The project is following Patrick Loebers example.
 # Running
 To run this project simply run the agent.py file, this AI is not too taxing on your computer since it uses CPU only.
 # Expectations